linediconsine/Rrabbit/readme.md

-# Random Rabbit was here...
+# Random Rabbit using the stack Python - Flask - React

 Randomic Rabbit is a web service that generates random numbers at random time intervals, and sends them to the connected user in real time.